josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 At some point in this chaos (during his keynote at WCUS, or shortly after), Matt used his sway over every branch of power in the WordPress government to write a blog post called "[WP Engine is not WordPress](https://wordpress.org/news/2024/09/wp-engine/)," (which isn't something anybody seems to have been confused about, except of course Matt's mom).

-That post, crucially, went up on WordPress.org, which on its own seems questionable.
+That post lambasts WP Engine for all of the already discussed reasons.
+It also, crucially, went up on WordPress.org, which on its own seems questionable.
 WordPress.org is ostensibly the website for the nonprofit foundation; it's supposed to exist to _prevent_ any one for-profit company from having too much power over the WordPress ecosystem.
 It's supposed to be agnostic.

 Not only was that boundary ignored, but since the post was published as WordPress news, it was then _syndicated to each and every WordPress admin dashboard in the world_.